subquery/subql/docs/quickstart/quickstart.md

 yarn codegen
 ```

-**NOTE:** This step must be done Whenever changes are made to the schema file in order to regenerate your types directory.
+**NOTE:** This step must be done whenever changes are made to the schema file in order to regenerate your types directory.

 2. Then, build your code so that it can run on a locally hosted SubQuery Node: